 The difference?
 The northern plants were killed to the ground during winter, returning again when spring arrived – and they looked fabulous.

-Let’s look at when you can cut back a Buddleia.
-You’ll find some subtle differences in pruning depending on species.
+Let’s look at when you can cut back Buddleia bushes.
+You’ll find some subtle differences in pruning depending on the species.

 Butterfly Bush Pruning in Spring

 Correctly pruning a butterfly bush is of great importance.
 The varieties which bloom and flower in late summer and autumn, are usually varieties related to Buddleia davidii, and should receive a hard pruning every year in the spring.

 By hard pruning, we mean removing the growth and shoots from the previous season’s growth.
 Cut them all the way back to within 3″ or 6″ inches of the older wood.